 More basic information such as your name, address, date of birth, social security number, net income, and housing information are all also required.
 You must be over the age of twenty-one to apply for the Care Credit healthcare card.

 You have short and long-term financing options for paying off your balance.
 Unlike a regular credit card, it is possible for no interest to be charged.

 For short-term financing, choose from 6, 12, 18, and 24 months.
+This makes the care card similar to an installment loan in how you will be paying it back.
 You don’t have to worry about paying interest if your purchase is over $200 and you make the minimum monthly payment.